Multi-cloud vs hybrid cloud – what's the difference?

 With no shortage of cloud providers, we take a look at two of the most popular options for businesses

-The distinction between the two is largely down to private and public cloud services, private being in-house, on-premise infrastructure or managed services, while public cloud is a commodity product provided by the likes of AWS or Google Cloud.
+The distinction between the two is largely down to private and public cloud service.
+Private cloud refers to in-house on-premise infrastructure or managed services, while public cloud is a commodity product provided by the likes of AWS or Google Cloud.
 But what does this look like in practice?

-Hybrid cloud mixes both public and private clouds.
-For example, services such as running payroll software can use the public cloud, while things like inactive or "cold" data can live in the private cloud.
-Often the reason for using this format of cloud is to do with a need to balance flexibility with security, cost effectiveness and latency.
+Hybrid cloud, as its name suggests, mixes both public and private clouds.
+Services such as running payroll software can use the public cloud, for example, while things like inactive or "cold" data can live within the private cloud.
+Often the reason for using this format is to do with a need to balance flexibility with security, cost-effectiveness and latency.

 While it may be cheaper to spin up some cloud instances for a time-limited development project and turn them off when no longer needed than provision extra capacity in an on-premise data centre.
 On the other hand, long-term storage is often cheaper in a private cloud than in the public cloud, and local laws may restrict what information can be stored in a third-party service as well.

-Hybrid cloud used to be quite a niche model, with some industry watchers claiming it was just a step on the way to full public cloud.
-Increasingly, however, it's becoming mainstream: A recent survey from RightScale estimated that enterprises with a hybrid cloud strategy have grown 58% this year, jumping up from 51% in 2018.
+Hybrid cloud used to be quite a niche model, with some industry watchers claiming it was just a step on the way to the full public cloud.
+Increasingly, however, it's becoming mainstream: A recent survey from RightScale estimated that the number of enterprises with a hybrid cloud strategy grew to 58% in 2019, up from 51% in 2018.

 Multi-cloud differs from hybrid cloud in that it uses multiple public cloud environments rather than a mixture of public and private.
 For example, an application in a multi-cloud environment may run all compute and networking activities in AWS while using database services from Microsoft's Azure.